xiaonia/kotlin-web-site/pages/docs/reference/data-classes.md

 </div>

-The compiler automatically derives the following members from all properties declared in the primary constructor:
+<span style="color:red;">The compiler automatically derives the following members from all properties declared in the primary constructor:</span>

   * `equals()`/`hashCode()` pair;
   * `toString()` of the form `"User(name=John, age=42)"`;
   * [`componentN()` functions](multi-declarations.html) corresponding to the properties in their order of declaration;
   * `copy()` function (see below).

-To ensure consistency and meaningful behavior of the generated code, data classes have to fulfill the following requirements:
+<span style="color:red;">To ensure consistency and meaningful behavior of the generated code, data classes have to fulfill the following requirements:</span>

   * The primary constructor needs to have at least one parameter;
   * All primary constructor parameters need to be marked as `val` or `var`;
   * Data classes cannot be abstract, open, sealed or inner;
   * (before 1.1) Data classes may only implement interfaces.

-Additionally, the members generation follows these rules with regard to the members inheritance:
+<span style="color:red;">Additionally, the members generation follows these rules with regard to the members inheritance:</span>

 * If there are explicit implementations of `equals()`, `hashCode()` or `toString()` in the data class body or *final*{: .keyword } implementations in a superclass, then these functions are not generated, and the existing